- Where do new students go to check in?

 39. What is New Student Convocation?
 Back to top.

 New Student Convocation will give students the opportunity to meet the dean and faculty members from their college of study.
-During this meeting, you will learn more about your major, what faculty expect of you during your time at UT, and resources available to help you succeed while at UT.
-Due to COVID-19, New Student Convocation will not take place in person.
-Your individual college will contact you if they are offering an alternative format for this program.
+During this meeting, you will learn more about your major, what faculty expect of you during your time at UT and resources available to help you succeed while at UT.
+This session is required for all incoming students.
+You may refer to the schedule of events for the dates and time.

 40. If I have not declared a major, where do I go for New Student Convocation?
 Back to top.